smartin015/makerhouse_network/advanced_setup.md

 5. `kubectl apply -f  private-registry.yml`
     * This creates a persistent volume (via Longhorn), deployment/pod, an exposed service on `192.168.0.5` and a TLS certificate.
-6. Add to pihole DNS: "registry" and "registry.lan" mapping to that IP

 To test the registry, let's try tagging and pushing an image.
 Note that you will need to "log in" to the registry in order to interact with it, which is something unique to private registries: